-Interview: Award-winning "Nomadland" Producer Mollye Asher
+Interview: Oscar-winning "Nomadland" Producer Mollye Asher

 Mollye Asher had quite the year in 2020.
 It could have gone any number of ways, especially when Carlo Mirabella-Davis' Swallow was released right on the cusp of lockdown just as cinemas were forced to close their doors.
 It didn't.